yunyty/es/README.md

 - Use R (Combo / AoE)
 - Use Passive on Targets
 - Combo, Harass, Lane Clear, Jungle Clear, Last Hit, Killsteal

+## Sion
+- Use Q (With dash/Escape detection)
+- Use E Push minions to enemies
+- Use R Exploit (Lock on target, follow mouse)

+## Jhin
+- Use Q Fast After Attack
+- Use W Snare targets
+- Use E On immobile targets
+- Use R with accurate prediction

+## Teemo
+- Use Q with custom target selection
+- Advanced Shrooms tracker with in game statistics
+- Use W Flee Mode

 ## Ezreal
 - Q Usage, Combo, Harass, Lane Clear, Jungle Clear and Killsteal